 Digital currencies have a limited history and the fair value historically has been very volatile.
-Historical performance of digital currencies are not indicative of their future price performance.
-The Company's digital currencies currently consist of Bitcoin, Ethereum, and Ethereum Classic.
-The table below shows the impact for every 10% variance in the price of each of these digital currencies on the Company's earnings before tax, based on their closing prices at March 31, 2022.
+Historical performance of digital currencies is not indicative of their future price performance.
+The Company's digital currencies currently mainly consist of Bitcoin and Ethereum Classic.
+The table below shows the impact for every 5% variance in the price of each of these digital currencies on the Company's earnings before tax, based on their closing prices at March 31, 2023.

-Impact of 10% variance in price
+Impact of 5% variance in price

-Bitcoin \$ 11,755,998
+Bitcoin \$ 3,288,609

-Ethereum 5,230,171

-Ethereum Classic 2,932
+Ethereum Classic 5,864

-27. Capital Management
+26. Capital Management